Welcome Cincinnati and Navy Fans!

 No Liberty Bowl experience is complete without tailgating along Tiger Lane, where the smoke from slow-cooking barbecue intensifies the excitement of fans.
 Basics on parking and tailgating are provided here; it’s up to you to bring something tasty.

-To make tailgate small talk, you could express your excitement about the coming halftime spectacular, a bona fide pageant with marching bands, dancers, baton twirlers, cheerleaders, and a performance by rock band Starship featuring Mickey Thomas.
-Or, share some bowl trivia: this year marks the 66th annual Liberty Bowl, making it one of the oldest college bowl games.
-The competition got its start in Philadelphia, Pennsylvania, which explains its name (and why its trophy resembles the liberty bell).
+To make tailgate small talk, you could express your excitement about the coming halftime spectacular, a bona fide pageant with marching bands, dancers, baton twirlers, cheerleaders and live music.
+Or, share some bowl trivia: this year marks the 67th annual Liberty Bowl, making it one of the oldest college bowl games.
+The competition got its start in Philadelphia, Pennsylvania, which explains its name (and why its trophy resembles the Liberty Bell).
 The bowl has been played in Memphis since 1965, showcasing greats from Archie Manning to Bo Jackson.

 Downtown: